-The Royal Flying Doctor Service of Australia (RFDS) respects and acknowledges Aboriginal and Torres Strait Islander peoples as the first Australians and our vision for reconciliation is a culture that strives for unity, equity and respect between Aboriginal and Torres Strait Islander peoples and other Australians.
-The RFDS is committed to improved health outcomes and access to health services for all Aboriginal and Torres Strait Islander Australians, and our Reconciliation Action Plan (RAP) outlines our intentions to use research and policy to drive improvement.
+The Royal Flying Doctor Service (RFDS) of Australia respects and acknowledges Aboriginal and Torres Strait Islander peoples as the first Australians and our vision for reconciliation is a culture that strives for unity, equity and respect between Indigenous Australians and other Australians.
+The RFDS is committed to improved health outcomes and access to health services for all Indigenous Australians, and our Reconciliation Action Plan (RAP) outlines our intentions to use research and policy to drive improvement.
 RFDS research and policy reports include Indigenous data as part of a broader effort to improve health outcomes and access to health services for Indigenous Australians as a contribution to the 'Close the Gap' campaign.
 This research and policy report contributes to the aims of the RAP.